-Caution is advisable if escitalopram is used concomitantly with medicinal products with serotonergic effects such as sumatriptan or other triptans, tramadol and tryptophan.
+Caution is advisable if escitalopram is used concomitantly with medicinal products with serotonergic effects such as sumatriptan or other triptans, opioids (such as buprenorphine and tramadol) and tryptophan.

 In rare cases, serotonin syndrome has been reported in patients using SSRIs concomitantly with serotonergic medicinal products.
 A combination of symptoms, such as agitation, tremor, myoclonus and hyperthermia may indicate the development of this condition.
-If this occurs treatment with the SSRI and the serotonergic medicinal product should be discontinued immediately and symptomatic treatment initiated.
+If this occurs treatment with the SSRI and the serotonergic, medicinal product should be discontinued immediately and symptomatic treatment initiated.

-St. John's wort
+Herb of St. John (St. John's Wort)

-Concomitant use of SSRIs and herbal remedies containing St. John's wort (Hypericum perforatum) may result in an increased incidence of adverse reactions.
+Concomitant use of SSRIs and herbal remedies containing St. John's Wort (Hypericum perforatum) may result in an increased incidence of adverse reactions.